Gordon Karel Weiss

 I served the UN, the OSCE, and compatible governments for almost three decades of work focused on multi-faceted peacekeeping, political, and humanitarian crises in some of the world’s most fragile and conflicted zones.
 I was boots-on-the-ground in Africa, India, Af/Pak and former Soviet Central Asia, the Western Balkans, Eastern Europe, the Caribbean, the Caucasus, South-East Asia, and the Middle East, including first response operations.

-Since July 2023 I lead the Planet Humana Fund, a new private philanthropic organisation based out of Providence, Rhode Island, and Sydney.
-Planet Humana provides grants to individuals and organisations doing high-impact and innovative frontline work across a range of human rights, development, humanitarian, and media projects.
+Since May 2023 I lead the the Planet Humana Fund, a new private philanthropic organisation based out of Providence, Rhode Island, and Sydney.
+Planet Humana provides grants to individuals and organisations doing high-impact and innovative frontline work across a range of human rights, development, humanitarian, and media projects throughout the globe.
+We currently work in Kenya, Argentina, and East Timor, with the bulk of our work in Ukraine.

 Personal

-I'm the son of an immigrant who became an early female judge in Australia, and a Czech refugee whose 57-member family was killed during the Holocaust.
-I currently live between several different locations and Australia, to which the highland Scots part of my family immigrated in the 1820s as early pioneers in Tasmania and the Mildurra district on the Murray River.
+I'm the father of a beautiful daughter, and the son of an immigrant who became an early female judge in Australia, and a Czech refugee whose 57-member family was killed during the Holocaust.
+My primary home is Australia, to which the highland Scots part of my family immigrated in the 1820s as early pioneers in Tasmania and the Mildurra district on the Murray River.

 The Cage: The Fight for Sri Lanka and the Last Days of the Tamil Tigers